 The end result will look like this in the Create panel:

 8. To create a Thank You screen, select the corresponding icon from the Questions menu and enter the text.
-Hit the Add button next to the Variables option in the Thank You screen settings then select Score from the drop-down to display your contestant’s score in the Thank You screen.
+Hit the Add button next to the Recall Information (Variables) option in the Thank You screen settings then select Score from the drop-down to display your contestant’s score in the Thank You screen.

 9. Now we’ll use Logic Jumps to prevent contestants from continuing to the next round of the quiz unless they hit a minimum number of correct answers for each Question Group.
 Devious, huh?